signalscorps/file2stix/docs/extractions.md

     }
 ```

-Note, the `object_refs` contains all references that are referenced by objects in the report.
-This includes extracted objects (i.e. Indicator SDOs, Vulnerability SDOs, Software SCOs, Relationship SROs etc.), but also meta Objects (i.e. Identity SCOs, Extension Definitions, Marking Definitions, etc.)
+Note, the `object_refs` contains all references that are referenced by objects in the report (SDOs, SROs, SCOs).
+This includes extracted objects (i.e. Indicator SDOs, Vulnerability SDOs, Software SCOs, Relationship SROs etc.).

 ## Extracted Objects